MSc/Postgraduate Diploma/Postgraduate Certificate

 - MSc: 2 years 8 months; PG Diploma: 2 years

 - Programme leader:

 - Lucy Rees

 - Bristol Business School has been a leading provider of professional HRM education for nearly 50 years.
 With one of the largest teams of HRM subject experts, long-established links with CIPD, and up-to-the-minute, practitioner-focused training, we are widely regarded as a leading name in the field.

 Imaginative and expertly-designed human resource management (HRM) is seen by today's leaders as central to an organisation's success.
 HR practitioners are an integral part of that success, and as recognition of the distinctive contribution of human resource management grows, it is increasingly valued, both as a career in its own right and as a foundation for careers in other branches of management.

-The MSc in Human Resource Management is for students who are pursuing an HR career in the UK.
-Tailored to the needs of HR professionals, the course has full and part time versions.
-Both are recognised by the Chartered Institute of Personnel and Development (CIPD), providing a route into the profession in a wide range of industry sectors.
+The MSc in Human Resource Management (part-time) is for students who are pursuing an HR career in the UK.
+Tailored to the needs of HR professionals the course is recognised by the Chartered Institute of Personnel and Development (CIPD), providing a route into the profession in a wide range of industry sectors.
 Applications will be considered from graduates of any discipline.